Some of PADI’s youngest and newest pros are already making giant strides in the worlds of conservation and diving.

 Kirsten Q. Poking, Cape Town

 Before her recreational dive career had even started, she wanted to achieve the highest level of diving possible as a commercial diver.
-In 2017, her mom convinced her to move back home to Cape Town where she signed up with Into The Blue’s Career Development Course and within a month was in the water for her first PADI Open Water pool session.
+In 2017, her mom convinced her to move back home to Cape Town where she signed up with Into The Blue’s Career Development Course and within a month was in the water for her first PADI Open Water Diver pool session.

 “My favorite thing about diving is hanging upside down and watching the sun’s rays filter through the water and the bamboo kelp,” she says.

 That fun-loving spirit also spills into Poking’s love of skateboarding that she shares when teaching skateboarding to the girls in her community.
-When the local dive shop, Cape Town Dive Centre, hosted a PADI Discover Scuba Diver pool experience, Poking encouraged her friends and 10 of the skaters to join in on the event.
+When the local dive shop, Cape Town Dive Centre, hosted a PADI Discover Scuba Diving pool experience, Poking encouraged her friends and 10 of the skaters to join in on the event.

 “I love that I was able to expose the girls to something that wouldn’t have even been on their radar before now,” she says.
 “This made me more determined than ever to find ways to bring diving to the parts of South Africa, and specifically Cape Town, that don’t get exposed to opportunities like this.”